owenshen24/golb/contents/muse/Feeling-Less-Scared-of-Apocalypses#18.md

-title: Feeling Less Scared of Apocalypses
+title: I Think I'm Feeling Less Scared of Apocalypses Now
 tags: gcr, effective-altruism, introspection

 A few years ago, I was viscerally scared by the thought of the world ending.
 It felt a lot closer than it does now.
 Also, since a few years ago, I've become a few years older.
 It's scary to think that this is probably one of the things that happens to you when you become more of an adult.